obifarin/machine-learning.ainotes/README.md

 **machine-learning.ainotes**

 These are my notes on machine learning published on http://bifarinthefifth.com/machine-learning-ai/ <br>
-Take this notes as a token from a biologist/biochemistry learning about machine learning.
+Take this notes as a token from a biologist/biochemistry learning about machine learning. <br>

 As the readers familiar with Machine Learning will know, there are three pillars to understanding the subject:
 1) Mathematics (Linear Algebra, Multivariate Calculus, etc.)
 2) Computer programming, and